Free UK delivery · Worldwide shipping included

 Servicing

-A vintage watch that has not been serviced within the last five to eight years should be considered overdue.
-The lubricants in a movement dry out, increasing friction and accelerating wear.
-A full service — disassembly, cleaning, fresh lubrication, regulation, and case work — costs between £80 and £200 for most vintage pieces and significantly extends the working life.
+A vintage watch that has not been serviced in the last five to eight years is overdue.
+The oils inside a movement dry out, friction climbs, and wear speeds up.
+A full service covers stripping the movement down, cleaning, fresh lubrication, regulation and case work, and runs to between £80 and £200 for most vintage pieces.
+It pays for itself in the extra years it buys.

 Not every watch needs immediate servicing.
 A piece that runs accurately and winds smoothly can simply be monitored.
 But if a watch is running erratically, stopping unexpectedly, or gaining more than a few minutes per day, a service is indicated.